Pjirlip/Groms/README.md

 Groms is an Multi-Messenger-Desktop Application written in Electron.

-> Groms is currently still in main development and there ist'n any usable and stable version aviable.
+> Groms is currently still in main development and there ist'n any usable and stable version available.

 It's planned to support following messengers:
 - IRC (Internet related Chat)